omnetpp/omnetpp/ui/org.omnetpp.cdt/templating-readme.txt

 TODO Util: hasMethod(), hasField(), instanceof(), newInstance()

 TODO check: BeanWrapper cannot access inherited methods? (e.g. toString())

-TODO decide: maybe template files should have the ".ftl" extension, so that they get edited as FreeMarker template and not as NED/INI/C++ files?

 TODO: special markup in the template: "<?output="bubu.txt"> ... </?output>
 to support creation of files with runtime-decided names.